- About Rudolph Law

 Wisconsin Criminal Law - Felon In Possession Defense Lawyer

 Attorney Mike Rudolph has represented people charged with Felon in Possession many times in his thirty-plus years as a criminal defense attorney.
-If you are under investigation for a Felon in Possession charge, or if you have already been charged, please contact Attorney Michael Rudolph at 920-730-8533 right away.
+If you are under investigation for a Felon in Possession charge, or if you have already been charged, please call Attorney Michael Rudolph at 920-730-8533 right away.